dhanjyoti/React-step-by-step/prep/react/reactNote.md

     1. React is a javascript library.
     2. React uses a virtual DOM which makes it faster.
     3. React is smaller in size and light weight and therefore faster sometime.
-    4. React depends on external libraries for amny complex features, so developer has to write many lines of code for complex functionalities.
+    4. React depends on external libraries for many complex features, so developer has to write many lines of code for complex functionalities.
     5. React is simple to learn and more popular then Angular.
 - Angular ->
     1. Angular is a complete framework.